 Shares in construction supplier SIG (LON:SHI) today dropped 20% as it revealed that poor construction sentiment was affecting its sales.
-We have a drop in early trade of around 20%:
+We have a drop in early trade of around 20% after the latest SIG profit warning:

 The share price has oscillated around over the past couple of years and we are back to levels seen in 2016.
-The price has remained in a reasonably wide range of 100-150p as Brexit uncertainty has weighed heavily on this share and today is no exception.
+The price has remained in a reasonably wide range of 100-150p.
+Brexit uncertainty has weighed heavily on this share and today is no exception.

-SIG could be described as roofing specialists, and distribute products and services to small and medium enterprises to mainly UK and European users.
+SIG could be described as roofing specialists.
+They distribute products and services to small and medium enterprises to mainly UK and European users.
 Given that every building has a roof, this is not a bad niche at all to specialise in, and over the years they have built themselves into supply chains and become an integral part of overall construction.

-It sounds impressive, but on first looks results-wise this seems less so, and SIG are quite similar to many of the contractors they supply: slow top-line revenue growth, small margins and some heavy losses due to business impairments.
-As we can imagine, the business is heavily tied to the fortunes of the wider construction sector, and this hasn’t been plain sailing in the past couple of years.
+It sounds impressive.
+On first looks results-wise this seems less so, and SIG are quite similar to many of the contractors they supply.
+This means slow top-line revenue growth, small margins and some heavy losses due to business impairments.
+As we can imagine, the business is heavily tied to the fortunes of the wider construction sector.
+This hasn’t been plain sailing in the past couple of years.

 The warning comes in today’s trading statement.
 It’s not good news: